Observation framework: Beyond the documentation about observing property changes

 A

-property always instantiates its default value when SwiftUI instantiates the view.
+Stateproperty always instantiates its default value when SwiftUI instantiates the view.
 For this reason, avoid side effects and performance-intensive work when initializing the default value.

 Therefore, if you start observing the properties in its initializer, there is no way to cancel the observation since we don’t get all of the instances.
 Consider the following code:

-’s observation, with others remain in the memory and cause memory leak.
+Even we call the cancel() method when the SearchView is disappearing, we only cancel the one instance of SearchTextHolder’s observation, with others remain in the memory and cause memory leak.

 Instead, the observation should be bound to the lifecycle of the view: